Coeur-Alexandrine/alx-system_engineering-devops/README.md

+echo '#!/bin/bash' > README.md
-Create a script that switches the current user to the user betty
+echo 'Create a script that switches the current user to the user betty'>>README.md